riatelab/bertin/README.md

 ### Regular Bubble

-The _regularbubble_ type is used to draw a map by proportional circles in a regular grid.
-[Source](https://github.com/neocarto/bertin/blob/main/src/layers/regularbubble.js), [Example](https://observablehq.com/@neocartocnrs/bertin-js-regular-bubbles?collection=@neocartocnrs/bertin).
+The _regularbubble_ type is used to draw a map by proportional circles in a regular grid, from absolute quantitative data.
+[Source](https://github.com/neocarto/bertin/blob/main/src/layers/regularbubble.js), [Example and methodology](https://observablehq.com/@neocartocnrs/bertin-js-regular-bubbles?collection=@neocartocnrs/bertin).

 ![](./img/regularbubble.png)